quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/README.md

 </div>
 <br>

-Nhận thông báo bên Telegram
+Telegram Notification:

 <div align="center">
   <img width="1000" src="./assets/images/jenkins-pipeline-api-8.png" alt="">
 </div>
 <br>

-**Các hình ảnh demo cho pipeline** `pipeline-vdt-midterm-web`
+**Demo Images for the Web Pipeline (`pipeline-vdt-midterm-web`)**

-Khi push hoặc tạo merge request vào nhánh `main` hoặc `release`, pipeline sẽ bỏ qua stage `Build and push image` và `Deploy` do chưa có tag.
+When pushing or creating a merge request to the `main` or `release` branch, the pipeline skips the `Build and push image` and `Deploy` stages due to the absence of a tag.

 <div align="center">
   <img width="1000" src="./assets/images/jenkins-pipeline-web-1.png" alt="">
 </div>

-Tiến hành tạo tag trên nhánh main của repo `VDT-midterm-web`, lúc này đã có thể thực hiện được stage `Build and push image` và `Deploy` thông qua 1 bước manual để xác nhận có muốn thực hiện 2 stage này không (Continuous Delivery)
+After creating a tag on the main branch of the `VDT-midterm-web` repo, the `Build and push image` and `Deploy` stages are executed manually for confirmation (Continuous Delivery).

 <div align="center">
   <img width="1000" src="./assets/images/jenkins-pipeline-web-11.png" alt="">